Top 10 Wine Tour Destinations Around The World

 Another country in Europe worth the travel to is Portugal.
 It has so much to offer starting with its vibrant culture, great food and idyllic sceneries.
 That said, if you are a wine enthusiast, then a drive through the Douro Valley is a must.
 Here at this enchanted valley, you will be able to find the grapes that produce port wine, which is the country’s most famous export wine.
-According to BBC, when this wine was first devoloped in the 16th century, it was light and sweet.
+When this wine was first devoloped in the 1developedry, it was light and sweet.
 However, in 1703, it has been changed to be much more rich and sweet.

 Another renowned wine found in Portugal is the Vinhos Verde or also known as ‘green wine’.
 This light refreshing and fruity white wine is commonly produced in the Minho region that one should not pass up on.
 Besides these two options, there are other abundant varieties of white and red wines that one should go on wine tours and discover them at the different regions like Alentejo, Lisboa, Algarve, Madeira or Dão.